MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 ### Where should I set my custom intune related classes such as EnrollmentDelegate, ComplianceDelegate, PolicyDelegate to listen to enrollment, compliance and policy staus?

-All delegate classes should be assigned in UIApplicationDelegate `application(_:willFinishLaunchingWithOptions:)` lifecycle method:
+All delegate classes should be assigned in the UIApplicationDelegate `application(_:willFinishLaunchingWithOptions:)` lifecycle method:
  `func application(
     _ application: UIApplication,
     willFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil